LectureSight/lecturesight/docs/config/calibration.md

 * The [Steering Worker](../modules/steeringworker-relativemove) uses the co-ordinate system of the PTZ camera.

 > [VAPIX](../modules/ptzcontrol-vapix) cameras use degrees as co-ordinates.
-As LectureSight manages PTZ co-ordinates as whole integers, VAPIX co-ordinates are scaled up by 1000 by the camera driver to preserve precision, so 37.650 degrees is represented as 37650.
+As LectureSight manages PTZ co-ordinates as  integers, VAPIX co-ordinates are scaled up by 100 by the camera driver to preserve precision, so 37.65 degrees is represented as 3765.

 ## Inverted cameras